Ticks: Reasons to Fear

 If you find a tick attached, remove it properly & save it with the date found, or send it off immediately to be tested for disease.

 Protect your property with tick tubes.
+Watch our How-To Tick Tube video here.
 Tick tubes are biodegradable cardboard tubes stuffed with cotton soaked in permethrin.
 Mice, which can each carry up to 100 ticks on their body, take the cotton from the tubes to their dens to use for nesting.
 The cotton does not harm the mice; however, it kills the ticks on the mice.
 Tick tubes are a huge contributor to reducing the number of ticks on your property.
-Tick tubes work; tests have proven that the risk of encountering infected ticks on treated property can be reduced up to 97% by the use of tick tubes.
+Tick tubes work; tests have proven that the risk of encountering infected ticks on the treated property can be reduced up to 97% by the use of tick tubes.
 Here, you can find information on how many you need for your property & how they work on this FAQ about tick tubes.
 You may make them yourself, or you may purchase them already made on the Internet.
 LymeTV has no affiliation with this company in the link, nor do we receive any money from them; we only provide the information as a convenience to learn more about tick tubes.

 High-Moderate Risk Activities for Tick Bites